 An object that contains all of the session’s configuration settings including Functions, Parameters, Data Objects, Joins, Roles, etc.

-Contains the value specified by the companyId Parameter.
+Contains the value specified by the system CompanyId parameter.

-Contains the value specified by the userId Parameter.
+Contains the value specified by the system UserId parameter.

 Executes the specified report and returns its HTML output.
 This could be used to embed a report within a cell of another report.